ManimCommunity/manim/docs/source/guides/deep_dive.rst

 After these three methods are run, the animations have been fully rendered, and Manim calls :meth:`.CairoRenderer.scene_finished` to gracefully complete the rendering process.
-This checks whether any animations have been played -- and if so, it tells the :class:`.SceneFileWriter` to close the output file.
-If not, Manim assumes that a static image should be output which it then renders using the same strategy by calling the render loop (see below) once.
+This checks whether any animations have been played -- and if so, it tells the :class:`.SceneFileWriter` to finish the output.
+For video output, this first waits for any partial movie files that are still being encoded and then combines them into the final movie.
+If no animations have been played, Manim assumes that a static image should be output, which it renders using the same strategy by calling the render loop (see below) once.

 **Back in our toy example,** the call to :meth:`.Scene.render` first triggers :meth:`.Scene.setup` (which only consists of ``pass``), followed by